1. Practice Experience Program Progression Policy

 - Remediation means intervention addressing clinical skills deficiencies.
 The intervention may include, but is not limited to: revision of the learning plan; tutorial time with a nominated ME to address knowledge deficits; case based discussion; direct observation of clinical skills; review of videorecorded consultations.

-- RTO means Regional Training Organisation.
+- TO means Training Organisation.

 - WBA means workplace-based assessment.